-A Security Information and Event Management (SIEM) system is the backbone of your security operations center (SOC).
-But is your SIEM causing more problems than it’s solving?
+A Security Orchestration, Automation & Response (SOAR) system is the engine of your security operations center (SOC) process.
+But is your SOAR causing more problems than it’s solving?

-You depend on your SIEM to collect information and tell your analysts about attacks and other anomalous behavior in the network.
-But if your SIEM is not properly tuned, it can do more harm than good.
+You depend on your SOAR to collect information and tell your analysts about attacks and other anomalous behavior in the network.
+But if your SOAR is not properly tuned, it can do more harm than good.
 Your analysts get lost in a sea of cyber security alerts, many of which are false positives.
-Without the right solution in place to build context around alerts and make informed SIEM tuning decisions, alerts are just burning analysts out and hiding real security threats.
+Without the right solution in place to build context around alerts and make informed SOAR tuning decisions, alerts are just burning analysts out and hiding real security threats.

 What Is Cybersecurity Alert Fatigue?

 SOCs take in more telemetry every day.
 As your business grows, you add more machines, more networks, and more security tools.
 This means more alerts are coming in.
 Not all of those alerts are useful.
 According to an IDC/FireEye study, 45% of alerts coming into the SOC are false positives.
 With so many false positives, alerts start to feel meaningless.
 This is cybersecurity alert fatigue.

 Alert fatigue can lead directly to compromise.
 With so much noise, identifying meaningful alerts in the SOC can feel like a wild goose chase, and security analysts get discouraged or burned out.
 When the queue is full, 34% of internal SOC teams and 44% of managed services SOC teams start to ignore cyber security alerts: in each case, a higher percentage than the fraction of SOC teams who respond by tuning the SOAR as well as the SIEM.
 This means real security incidents go undetected.